Financial-Times/node-health-check/README.md

 #### Check Type: CPU

-The `cpu` type requires some additional configuration:
+The `cpu` type accepts some additional configuration:

   - `threshold`: The maximum CPU usage (as a percentage) that is allowed before the check will fail.
 Defaults to `50`

 #### Check Type: Disk Space

-The `disk-space` type requires some additional configuration:
+The `disk-space` type accepts some additional configuration:

   - `threshold`: The maximum disk space usage (as a percentage) that is allowed before the check will fail.
 Defaults to `75`

 #### Check Type: Memory

-The `memory` type requires some additional configuration:
+The `memory` type accepts some additional configuration:

   - `threshold`: The maximum memory usage (as a percentage) that is allowed before the check will fail.
 Defaults to `75`